boyzoid/blog/content/posts/2022/march/karma-coverage.md

 The concept of 'coverage' is not unique to Karma.
 Other test runners, such as [Jest](https://jestjs.io/), also have this functionality.
 Using this feature is a great way to help you start to testing your code.
 It is also invaluable when you need to test code that is complex and/or has several layers of nested logic.

-If you did not fully understand the syntax of some of the test code, fear not, I will have more on that in the near future.
+If you did not fully understand the syntax of some test code, fear not, I will have more on that in the near future.

 Photo by [Medena Rosa](https://unsplash.com/@daisy66?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/covered?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)